Chapter 3 of 9

 Talk about their life, not your idea

 You're there to learn about their problems, not pitch your solution.
 If you find yourself explaining your product, you've failed.
+The moment you start pitching, you've switched from learning mode to selling mode, and every subsequent response will be colored by social pressure to validate what you just described.

 Rule 2